tanvi-orcl/fpp-ansible/fpp_testing_todo.md

+- should we be creating the db homes using the console too? temp4image1 not getting deleted --> then can't use the month release date... have to use the ru version

 TO DO
-- Test out multiple hosts in one group! not sure how lol but let's try - maybe just query working copy?
+- Test out multiple hosts in one group!
+Need Dave's help setting up x8 server in fpp
-- Delete Working Copy
-    - Use API/SDK to delete home
-    - Check if Deleted in Console Already
-    - Add in Check if any Software/DBs exist on it
-    - Test
-- handle if working copy already exists on one of the clusters (someone may have already created)
 - Add reporting --> Here are the clusters where it was successful and here is where it didn't get deployed and this is the error (don't have enough space to add the homes, home name already exists, etc)

+Basic Clean-up
+- debug messages
+- setting vars vs. passing vars
+- task names
+- comments
 - finish prerequisties
     - check if variables are defined correctly early: if you check too late in the process then can result in issues
     - fpp_prereq not always run